ttu/ttu.github.io/_posts/2024-4-3-sync-vs-async-communication.md

 ![Choreography](/images/posts/sync-async/choreography.png){: width="700" }

-### Case: Complex flow and transactional operations across services
+### Case: Complex Flow and Transactional Operations Across Services

 Asynchronous communication can involve multiple services, with each service responding to events triggered by others.
 Each service should know what to do upon receiving an event and how to respond to it.
 The flow is complex, and control of the flow is distributed among the services.